Tame stacks and log flat torsors: Introduction

 \subsection{Acknowledgements}

-The author expresses his warmest thanks to Angelo Vistoli for his help.
-Substancial improvements in this paper arose from discussions with him.
-The author also thanks Dajano Tossici for inspiring conversations.
+The first author expresses his warmest thanks to Angelo Vistoli for his help.
+Substantial improvements in this paper arose from discussions with him.
+He also thanks Dajano Tossici for inspiring conversations, and Luc Illusie and Ofer Gabber for stimulating exchanges.
+The first author acknowledges the support of the CIMI Labex.
+Part of the work had been done when the second author was a member of the research group of Professor Ulrich G\"ortz, partially under the support of Research Training Group 2553 (funded by the German Research Foundation DFG).